 Many people with chronic pain avoid exercise.
 But, if you don't exercise, you get out of shape and have an increased risk of injury and worsened pain.
 Consult with a physician to design an exercise plan that's safe and effective for you.

 Exercise also helps ease depression by releasing the same kind of brain chemicals that antidepressant medications release.

 Chronic pain affects your ability to live, work, and play the way you're used to.
 This can change how you see yourself -- sometimes for the worse as you feel victimized by the pain and depression.

 Getting busy and taking control of your life is important.
-Working with a health care provider who refuses to see you as a helpless victim but sees you as a healthy person with pain is important.
+Working with a health care provider who refuses to let you see yourself a helpless victim is key.